 Instructions

-• Place the chicken stock in a small saucepan and warm over low heat.
+• Place the chicken broth in a small saucepan and warm over low heat.

 • In a large pot or Dutch oven, melt the butter over medium-low heat.
 Add the onion, carrot, and celery and saute until the onion is translucent, 10 to 15 minutes.
 Add the garlic and cook for an additional 1 minute.
 Add the flour and cook for 2 minutes, stirring constantly.